-1. Reduce environmental and carbon footprint across our portfolio in all markets of operation.
-To implement this agenda and meet our aspiration, the 2.
-3. Enhance our Green Asset Ratio from 7% to 15% in 2030 and 30% in 2050.
-Promote economic development and social well- being. bank has identified five key strategic objectives: 4.
-Mainstream sustainability across the Group Build a sustainable-fluent Group.
-5. Enhance our communication on sustainability practices to stakeholders.
+- 1. Reduce environmental and carbon footprint across our portfolio in all markets of operation. - Enhance our Green Asset Ratio from 7% to 15% in 2030 and 30% in 2050. - Promote economic development and social well-being. - Mainstream sustainability across the Group Build a sustainable-fluent Group. - Enhance our communication on sustainability practices to stakeholders.